amukher3/Respiratory-Sinus-Arrhythmia-estimation/README.md

+Any queries/questions/concerns can be sent to: amukher3@rockets.utoledo.edu, abhi0787@gmail.com

 # Respiratory-Sinus-Arythmia-estimation(RSA)

 The above repo. has the detailed scripts of the methodology adopted and the different evaluation metrics taken into account while estimating the arythmic component from R-R time series.